sandibasagic/dream-day/README.md

     ![Landing Page](wireframes/landing-image.jpeg)

-    - A click on a button will take user to Line Up section.
+    - A click on a button will take user to About section.

     ![Landing Page](wireframes/readmore.png)